Kong/atc-router/README.md

 Validates an expression against a given schema.

-Returns the fields used in the provided expression when the expression is valid, `nil` and a string describing the error otherwise.
+Returns the fields used in the provided expression when the expression is valid.
+If the expression is invalid, `nil` and a string describing the reason will be returned.

-If the expression is invalid,
-`nil` and a string describing the reason will be returned.

 [Back to TOC](#table-of-contents)